kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 // EvictionRequestSpec is a specification of an EvictionRequest. type EvictionRequestSpec struct {
-	// Type of the eviction request defines how much time and control each interceptor has,
-	// to gracefully evict the target.
-	//
-	// Valid types are Soft.
-	//
-	// Soft type attempts to evict the target gracefully.
-	// Each active interceptor is given unlimited time to resolve the eviction request, provided
-	// that it responds periodically within a timeframe of less than 20 minutes.
-This means there is
-	// no deadline for a single interceptor, or for the eviction request as a whole.
-A successful
-	// soft eviction request should ideally result in the graceful eviction of a target (e.g.
-	// termination of a pod)
-	//
-    // This field is immutable.
-    // +required
-	Type EvictionRequestType `json:"type" protobuf:"bytes,1,opt,name=type"`

 	// Target contains a reference to an object (e.g. a pod) that should be evicted.
 	// This field is immutable.
 	// +required